rcrowther/django-img/README.md

 If you would prefer to gether all filters together in one place, define the settings to include,

+    IMAGES = [
-    Image : {
+        {
-            'MODULES': [
+            'SEARCH_MODULES': [
                         "siteName",
             ],
-    }
+        },
+    ]

 Then put a file image_filters.py in the 'sitename' directory.
-If you do this, you should namespace the filters,
+If you use a central file, you should namespace the filters,

     BlogPostLarge:
         width : 256